 Washing for at least 20 seconds has been shown to remove more microbes than washing for shorter periods.
 Singing “Happy Birthday” twice while washing can work as a “timer.”

-Frequent handwashing will also protect you from all sorts of harmful bacteria and viruses other than the new coronavirus, including influenza and the common cold.
+Frequent hand washing will also protect you from all sorts of harmful bacteria and viruses other than the new coronavirus, including influenza and the common cold.

-It's important both of your hands are covered completely, including between the fingers and under the nails.
+It’s important that both of your hands are covered completely, including between the fingers and under the nails.
 Rub your hands until they are dry.
 Use it generously if your hands are greasy or really dirty, since the sanitizer might not be as effective in that case, according to the CDC.

-Unlike in the beginning of the pandemic, hand sanitizer is relatively easy to find in stores, so don't try to make your own.
-Health experts say it's critical you get the right concentration of alcohol to disable the virus.
+Unlike in the beginning of the pandemic, hand sanitizer is relatively easy to find in stores, so don’t try to make your own.
+Health experts say it’s critical that you get the right concentration of alcohol to disable the virus.